crimeraaa/dst-docs/README.md

 Of interest to us are the `source`, `what` and `short_src` fields.
 For more information please see [Programming in Lua: 23.1&mdash;Introspective Facilities.](https://www.lua.org/pil/23.1.html)

+With this knowledge we can attempt to get a list of functions that come from C. See [Hornet's thread][hornets-thread] and [Rickzzs' script][rickzzs-script].

+It's thanks to their work that I'm able to even dare to start this project.

 # Cloning/Forking

-1. Cloning the repo from the **command line**
+1. Using **GitHub desktop**
+    1. Go to `File -> Clone Repository -> URL`.
+    2. Paste `https://github.com/crimeraaa/dst-docs.git` in the *URL* textbox.
+    3. **(Optional):** change the location contained in *Local path* textbox.
+        - e.g. instead of `C:\Users\crimeraaa\Documents\Github\dst-docs`,
+        I can put: `C:\Users\crimeraaa\repos\dst-docs`.
+    4. Click `Clone` and wait.
+This will automatically retrieve the contents of the `dst_gamescripts` repo, which is *massive*.
+    5. Open this folder in your favorite code editor/IDE and get to work!
+2. Using `git` on the **command-line**
     1. Make sure you have `git` installed.
-For Windows, you may need to install Git Bash or Git for Windows.
+For Windows, you may need to install something like Git for Windows.
-    2. Start your terminal of choice, like `cmd`, `powershell`, `bash`, etc.
+    2. Start your terminal of choice, like `cmd`, `powershell`, `zsh`, `bash`, etc.
     3. `cd` to your folder where you want the repo's folder to reside.
 For example, in my Windows user folder, I have a folder called `repos/`.

             > cd C:\Users\crimeraaa\repos
             C:\Users\crimeraaa\repos>

+    I'll omit my user folder from the prompt for brevity from here on.
+The `>` symbol will represent your current working directory.
+On other shells, you may have `$` instead.

     4. Run this command:

             > git clone https://github.com/crimeraaa/dst-docs.git

-    5. Your current working directory should now have a folder called `dst-docs/` inside it.
+    5. Your current working directory should now have a folder called `dst-docs/` inside it. `cd` to it before proceeding.

     6. **(Optional):** If you want the contents of `dst_gamescripts` alongside this repo, first run this command:

             > git submodule init